KiyomizuSuzu/KiyomizuSuzu.github.io/README.md

 # KiyomizuSuzu.github.io
 This is my personal website, built with [GitHub Pages](https://pages.github.com) using HTML, CSS and some Javascript.

+### How to use
+1. Create a repository named `(username).github.io`.
+2. Add an `index.html` file to the root of the repository.
+3. Write your website using HTML, CSS, and JavaScript.
+4. Push your changes to GitHub and wait for GitHub Pages to build and publish the site.
+5. Open `https://(username).github.io` in your browser to view it.

 ## AGPL-3.0 License
 Source: https://www.gnu.org/licenses/agpl-3.0.en.html